 Since gobos never appear in frame, you could create your own instead of purchasing an expensive gobo device.
 Cardboard and poster board make good gobo templates.
 Just cut out the shape of the light you want to cast, then position the gobo between the light and the framed shot as needed to create the desired effect.
 Also, consider using objects around your house as gobos, like an oscillating fan or window blinds.

-That concludes our tips, but be sure to check out even more great information about film noir photography on the next page.
+That concludes our tips, but be sure to check out even more great information about film noir photography below.